 In addition to our live webcasts, we display the live HD video feeds of the performance on any number of HD TVs mounted throughout the School of Music.
 Latecomers or people with small children can enjoy our performances from the comfort of the McHenry Lobby, and people arriving at the main entrance of the Whalen Center can see the live performance right inside the main doors.
-When we aren't broadcasting live, the TVs will show the public upcoming events, fun facts, and other information.
+When we aren't broadcasting live, the TVs show the public upcoming events, fun facts, and other information.

 Streaming for Mobile Devices